Log Dashboards

 2. Dashboard becomes available under Log Dashboards list.

-3. You can later Edit or Delete the dashboard.
+3. You can later Edit or Delete and export to pdf the dashboard

 Was this article helpful?